Azure/azure-powershell/src/Sql/Sql/help/New-AzSqlInstanceLink.md

 LastHardenedLsn                :
 ```

-This command creates a new managed instance link using an instance object.
+This command creates a new instance link by piping an instance object.

 ## PARAMETERS